-During the twelve months ended December 31, 2015, continuing operations used \$2,066,000 cash for operations of the FinTech business and corporate office as well as payment of bonuses related to the sale of the ChemFree subsidiary.
-The most significant working capital changes since December 31, 2014 include an increase in other current assets of \$2,508,000 of which \$2,248,000 relates to the sale of our minority interest in Lancope as explained in Note 4 to the Consolidated Financial Statements, as well as an increase in accounts receivable of \$461,000 due to higher billings in 2015, along with an increase in deferred revenue of \$1,220,000 due to milestone billings for in-process contracts and deposits for professional services, which are not yet recognizable for GAAP reporting.
+During the twelve months ended December 31, 2016, continuing operations used \$1,257,000 cash for operations of the FinTech business and corporate office.
+The most significant working capital changes since December 31, 2015 include an increase in other current assets of \$562,000 of which \$528,000 relates to an increase in work-in-process for in-process contracts, and accounts receivable increased \$367,000 due to higher billings in 2016.
+In addition, total deferred revenue decreased by \$466,000 as we were able to recognize for GAAP reporting, prior period milestone billings for in-process contracts and deposits for professional services when the projects were completed in 2016.

-We also used \$272,000 cash to acquire computer equipment for our processing data centers and to upgrade office equipment for technical resources.
-In addition, we used \$430,000 cash to acquire minority interests in two privately-held technology companies.
+We used \$313,000 cash to acquire computer equipment for our processing data centers and to upgrade office equipment for technical resources.
+In addition, we used \$50,000 cash to increase our investment in a prior investee, a privately-held technology company.